Herbs and Essential Oils

 Teas are another favorite of mine.
 A strong tea made with the plant or herb of choice can than be used in place of the liquid in soap making recipes, effectively infusing each bar of soap with that plant's qualities.

 Essential oils are one of the most powerful methods of capturing a plant's qualities and also makes for some attractive scents.
-I get my essential oils from a reputable soap supply company, focusing on oils that have benefits to the skin and that are not outrageously expensive so that my products remain affordable!
+I get my essential oils from various soap supply companies, focusing on oils that have benefits to the skin and that are not outrageously expensive so that my products remain affordable!
 This is also why I do charge slightly more for my scented soaps, to reflect the cost of the essential oils.